malonge/RaGOO/README.md

 The final pseudomolecules.
 Any unlocalized contigs are concatenated and placed in "Chr0_RaGOO".

 #### chimera_break
 This directory cotnains the results from chimeric contig breaking.
-It contains two alignment (PAF) files of contigs against the reference, one for intrachromosmal and itnerchromosmal chimeras.
+It contains two alignment (PAF) files of contigs against the reference, one for intrachromosmal and interchromosmal chimeras.
 A new corrected fasta file is also associated with each alignment file.

 The most notable file here is the **[prefix].intra.chimera.broken.fa**, as this is the final corrected assembly used for downstream scaffolding.
 All of the downstream information such as confidence scores refers to this assembly, not the orignal assembly.